 At Superberries we love the slow and steady approach to improving your health and wellness.
 By making small changes and sticking with them, you can make a big difference in your overall wellness and quality of life.
 Little things add up, like adding our super berry, the aroniaberry to your diet for extra antioxidants every day.
-In our blog, we’ve chosen seven different tips for better health in the new year, plus links to over 100 other ideas for a new and better you in the New Year.
+In our blog, we have chosen seven different tips for better health in the new year, plus links to over 100 other ideas for a new and better you in the New Year.

 1. Make a Monthly Plan